Why a Video Production Company Won’t Make Business Decisions Without Forecasting in FUTRLI

-Life before FUTRLI, what were you using and what was it like?
+What were you using before FUTRLI and what was it like?

 A while back I realised our system wasn’t reaching our needs and wouldn’t in the future.
 So we moved across to Xero.
 The eco-system of Xero attracted me to it – I’d spoken to a few different accountants on Xero’s FUTRLI community discussion.
 I realised if they were using FUTRLI they’d be on the same page as me.
 I needed forward-focused financial business guidance to be able to operate to the high standards we’ve set ourselves.

-I wish there was more guidance when I was starting out because there was a certain amount of trial and error finding the best add ons.
+I wish there was more guidance when I was starting out because there was a certain amount of trial and error finding the best add-ons.
 FUTRLI was so new it didn’t offer the support it does now.
-Now we have it figured out, we’re using FUTRLI for Dashboards and Forecasting, Expensify for expenses and InvoiceSherpa for chasing invoices, which is actually incredibly useful as we’ve got bots automatically chasing invoices for payment.
-It integrates with different languages, different kinds of emails, annoying the hell out of people with reminders for non payment both on email and texting.
+Now we have it figured out, we’re using FUTRLI for dashboards and forecasting, Expensify for expenses and InvoiceSherpa for chasing invoices, which is actually incredibly useful as we’ve got bots automatically chasing invoices for payment.
+It integrates with different languages, different kinds of emails, annoying the hell out of people with reminders for non-payment both on email and texting.
 It’s incredibly powerful technology that takes away frustrations from working with a spreadsheet.
 Doing it all automatically is very valuable to time and efficiency for me.
-It’s a fast-paced industry so I need reliable software than can keep up with us.
+It’s a fast-paced industry so I need reliable software that can keep up with us.

 What’s your number one piece of advice for other entrepreneurs?